 During Katie’s evaluation, her physical therapist noticed that her hip range of motion was significantly reduced, especially when she tried to rotate her hip while it was flexed or extended.
 This dysfunction created a position that caused Katie to rotate her leg outwards all the way from her hip down to her foot and ankle.
 Having her foot and ankle rotated outwards limited her ability to move her ankle upwards (dorsiflexion), which decreased the extensibility of her calf muscles, preventing them from stretching easily.

-What we did at Dynamic Sports Physical Therapy in New York City to help Katie improve
+Katie’s treatment plan from Dynamic Sports Physical Therapy in New York City

 Katie’s therapist originally treated her injury directly with Active Release Technique, which helped decrease her pain levels and increased her soft tissue extensibility.
 Additional joint mobilizations were used to increase her right ankle dorsiflexion, especially in a weight-bearing position.
 Katie got to a point where she was able to start running again, but continued to have slight discomfort as the intensity of her running increased.